 The Director appoints independent hearing officers.
 A hearing officer must have the skills to apply the law related to property value appeals (burden of proof, presumption of validity of the town's valuation, and similar procedural matters) as well as a basic understanding of the concepts of property law.
+The Director may refer appeals involving complex or unique property valuation to superior court.

-PVR pays a per diem and related expenses to the hearing officers and provides legal and administrative support on an as-needed basis.
-Once assigned, the hearing officers handle most administrative and recordkeeping functions, such as mailing notices, coordinating hearings, and maintaining the record, as well as conducting the hearing and writing the decision.
+PVR pays per diem and related expenses to the hearing officers and provides legal and administrative support on an as-needed basis.
+Once assigned, the hearing officers handle most administrative and record keeping functions, such as mailing notices, coordinating hearings, and maintaining the record, as well as conducting the hearing and writing the decision.